Snow and Trails Conditions

-Sunday's Krazy Klassic has one distance: 12k, classic skiing only.
+Sunday's Krazy Klassic has two distances: 8k and 12k, classic skiing only.
+The Juniors racing the 4K and seniors racing the 12K get Michigan Cup points.
 The Krazy Klassic fee includes age group awards only.

-The Krazy Klassic is an interval start race: two skiers will start every 15 seconds, and do three laps around a 4k loop.
+The Krazy Klassic is an interval start race: two skiers will start every 15 seconds, and do one lap or three laps around a 4k loop.

 Krazy Klassic Registration